hajimehoshi/guigui/README.md

 **Except for minor changes like typo fixes, we have not yet established a development policy for accepting changes.
 For new widgets, please make your proposal in [Discussion](https://github.com/hajimehoshi/guigui/discussions/13).**

+ * Pure Go implementation without any use of HTML, CSS, or JavaScript
- * Supports Hi-DPI for clear visuals on modern displays.
+ * Hi-DPI support for clear visuals on modern displays
- * Built-in internationalization (I18N) support for multiple languages.
+ * Built-in internationalization (I18N) support for multiple languages
- * Efficient rendering with optimized draw calls for better performance.
+ * Efficient rendering with optimized draw calls for better performance

 | Light Mode | Dark Mode |
 | --- | --- |